-Creating a volume may require privileged access, which depends on whether an administrator password required by the MRC.
-To pass an administrator password, add --password password to the mkfs.xtreemfs command.
+Creating a volume may require privileged access, which depends on whether an administrator password is required by the MRC.
+To pass an administrator password, add --admin\password <password> to the mkfs.xtreemfs command.

-For a complete list of parameters, please refer to the mkfs.xtreemfs man pages.
+For a complete list of parameters, please refer to the mkfs.xtreemfs man page.